junxit/us-congress-bills-111/metadata.md

 - 2009-06-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 81.
 - 2009-06-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6825-6826; text as passed Senate: CR S6825-6826)
 - 2009-06-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6825-6826; text as passed Senate: CR S6825-6826)
+- 2009-06-19 — Message on Senate action sent to the House.
+- 2009-06-19 — Received in the House.
+- 2009-06-19 — Referred to the House Committee on Foreign Affairs.